carlfischer1/winimagecompat/README.md

    ENV PYTHON_RELEASE=3.6.4
 <snip>
 ```

+In this example the patch-level version of ```microsoft/windowsservercore``` in use is ```10.0.14393.2068```.

-Once the version of the base image is known it can used to create an explicit tag for the 3rd party image that includes the version of the base images it references.
-That tag can in turn be referenced in the ```dockerfile``` of images deriving from the 3rd party image.
+Once the version of the base image is known it can used to create an explicit tag for the 3rd party image that includes the version of the base images it references, such as ```3.6.4-windowsservercore-10.0.14393.2068```.
+That tag can in turn be referenced in apps or services deriving from the 3rd party image.